This November we explored the power of connection, community and celebration.

 Youth Summit: Power in CommUNITY

-Specifically, you will get a chance to:
+Specifically, they got a chance to:

-• Explore your values,
+• Explore values

 ECOWHA?!
 What is Economics anyway?!
 Young People’s Committee: Economic Inequality Banner Launch